by Michael Balsamo

 – – –

 Michael Balsamo is a reporter for The Associated Press.
-AP Writer Gillian Flaccus contributed to this report from Portland.
+AP writer Collin Binkley in Boston contributed to this report.